 The Chair of the Interior Health Board of Directors approves the President & CEO's compensation levels in conjunction with the Ministry of Health.
-Included in Mr. Chris Mazurkewich's President & CEO's compensation is a Pay at Risk factor in which 10% of the annual salary is "held back" pending satisfactory achievement of pre-determined objectives subject to annual approval for payment by the Chief Administrative officer of the Ministry of Health.
-The President & CEO contract for Ms. Susan Brown (effective October 27, 2019) does not include a "hold back or pay at risk".
 Performance-based salary increases for CEOs require approval from the Minister responsible for the Public Sector Employers Act.